Rparlin/DS_Projects/About Me/ReadMe.md

 I also volunteered my services to the marketing director at the National Military Family Association (NMFA) in Washington D.C.
 I built a small team of graduate students who specialize in database management to assist with developing a database management solution to streamline marketing operations at NMFA to better connect with, serve, and celebrate military families.

 Lastly, I’ve been volunteering at a local ski hill: The Skaneateles Ski Club.
 Interestingly, the ski club is the oldest volunteer-run, member-owned ski club east of the Mississippi.
 The club is a 501(c)(3) charitable organization established in 1959 with the goal to aid and encourage the development of youth in the community by providing a safe, affordable, and fun place where children and families can participate in winter activities.
 It takes a lot of work keeping a ski hill up and running through volunteer effort, but it is so much fun and so fulfilling to see families out there together loving and learning.

+## Outlook and Life
+Professionaly, I am committed to developing teams across organizations and continually learning from others.
+I believe the moment a person stops learning is the same moment they start becoming an ineffective leader.
+I have worked from the tactical to strategic levels of the Defense Department, and guided by my entrepreneurial spirit, I have built a reputation as a servant leader capable of distilling complex problems into easily understood concepts that lead to executable solutions.

+Personally, I’m a husband and a father of two wonderful and time-consuming kids.
+As a boy in Maine I was a lobster fisherman so I have always had a love for the water.
+Now, my family shares that love so when afforded the opportunity, we spend as much time on our small boat as possible.
+We have cruised all through the Puget Sound, and more recently the Chesapeake Bay.
+We are an active family that loves to cuddle and loves life.